On Monday, radio stations V103 and WAOK hosted yet another Atlanta mayoral forum, this time at the Woodruff Arts Center.

 The Atlanta mayoral race is formally a nonpartisan affair.
 But most of the candidates are self-identified Democrats.

 Norwood has consistently said she is an independent, and in the past, she has successfully walked that tightrope.
+Last week, she admitted voting for Democrat Hillary Clinton in the 2016 presidential contest.
 But Trump may be one of those topics where neutrality doesn’t work.
 This will have reverberations.

 If your campaign canvassers are going to embarrass the candidate they're working for, make sure they don’t do it on video.
 That’s what happened when door-knockers for Peter Aman’s campaign for mayor of Atlanta were caught on tape trying to persuade a Cathy Woolard backer to ditch her candidate.